wp-plugins/amr-users/readme.txt

 Tags: calendar, events, event calendar, events calendar, ical, ics, ics calendar, upcoming events, google, notes, todo, journal, freebusy, availability, widget, web calendar
 Requires at least: 2.8
 Tested up to: 3.0 beta
-Version: 2.6.12
+Version: 2.7
-Stable tag: 2.6.12
+Stable tag: 2.7

 == Description ==

 A thorough Ical web calendar parser.
-In other words it needs to be given a url for a ics file which is output by most calendar applications (for example google calendar).
-It will stay up to date with that calendar by regularly checking for updates.
+It needs a url for a ics file which is output by most calendar applications (for example google calendar).
+It will checking every cache interval for updates.
 It produces a very stylable list of events, notes, todo's or freebusy info.
+Lots of css hooks to style it the way you want.
 Displays events from multiple calendars in out the box or with customised grouping, formatting and styling.
 Multiple pages or post or widget or both.
-Lots of css hooks to style it the way you want.
 Implements more of the ical spec [RFC 2445](http://www.kanzaki.com/docs/ical/) than other plugins (eg: 2nd to last monday of month) - further implementations (eg: last day of year, etc) can be requested, and may be coming!
 See [plugin website](http://icalevents.anmari.com/1957-ical-specifications/) for more details.

 Generates multiple css tags including for hcalendar miccroformat support.